Agriculture is one of the main sources of greenhouse gas (GHG) emissions in Latvia, accounting for 24% of the country's total GHG emissions.

 Networking with other projects

 At the beginning of the project, other relevant EU projects and other relevant stakeholders will be contacted.
 The target audience at the international/EU-level consists of relevant EU projects, agricultural/environmental administrators, researchers, and policy makers dealing with environmental and agricultural issues.
-As the project partners have widely different experiences, expertise and duties within the project a total of 7 study tours and 4 dissemination events are foreseen
+As the project partners have widely different experiences, expertise and duties within the project a total of 7 study tours and 4 dissemination events are foreseen.

 F